Yeshivat He'Atid Is...

 How We Ensure a 40% Cost Savings

-• A personalized blended learning approach which provides students with individualized instruction creates a more efficient classroom thereby reducing the need for resources outside the classroom
+• A personalized blended learning approach which provides students with differentiated instruction thereby creating a more efficient classroom.

 Our model allocates 70-75% of the school’s budget to in-class resources.

 Yeshivat He’Atid helps each child develop to his or her full potential and achieve mastery of each subject.
 A variety of assessments are used to measure student growth, including traditional exams, projects, and data from online learning curricula.
 Teachers use this data to customize student instruction.